 - Acidy is also a good counterplayer for fried foods.
 Acidic sparkling wines can even stand very spicy fried dishes, for instance, from Asian cuisine.

 - Another great match is salty food because the wine’s acids balance the saltiness on the palate.
-Fish is a fantastic example: Just like you squeeze a bit of lemon juice over your dish, you can enjoy it with a glass of acidic wine.
+Fish is a fantastic example: Just like squeezing a bit of lemon juice over your dish, you can enjoy it with a glass of acidic wine.
 Salty cheeses also are delicious with acidic wines.

 Acidity in wine is crucial.
-It determines the balance and thus the quality of wine, and it helps prevent it from spoiling.
+It determines the balance and, thus, the quality of wine, and it helps prevent it from spoiling.
 Without acidity, there would be no wine.
 So even if you dislike the sour notes it imposes on wine, you might want to toast to its presence when opening your next bottle.